geraltrivyan/stickymenu/README.md

 Currently, it only realistically supports one menu since it has the positioning hard coded within the plugin.
 It also does not have a function to unbind/reset.
 This was a choice on my part to keep it as small as possible.

-Upon request, I can add these featuress!
+Upon request, I can add these features!

 ## Quick start